riskibarqy/RevivePixels/README.md

-# Go Upscaler
+# RevivePixels

-Go Upscaler is a video upscaling application built using Wails (Go) and ReactJS.
+RevivePixels is a video upscaling application built using Wails (Go) and ReactJS.
 It utilizes Real-ESRGAN for high-quality video upscaling.

 ## Prerequisites